dirigible-io/dirigible-io.github.io/help/getting_started.md

     response.close();
     ```

-6. Now just publish the project by clicking on the `Publish` menu of the project.
+6. Right-click on the project icon and choose `Publish`.

     ![Publish Project](images/getting_started/publish-project.png)

-7. You can check in the `Preview` the result of the execution of our fancy server-side Javascript service, just by selecting the file icon in the Workspace Explorer.
+7. With the file icon selected in the Workspace Explorer, check the result of the execution of our fancy server-side Javascript service in the `Preview` tab.

     ![Preview Project](images/getting_started/preview-project.png)